AllenInstitute/deep-neurographs/README.md

 Briefly describe inference pipeline, to do...

-- Graph Construction: Reads neuron fragments stored as swc files and loads them into a Networkx graph
+- Graph Construction: Reads neuron fragments stored as swc files and loads them into a Networkx graph.
 - Proposals: Generates potential connections between nearby fragments to correct false splits in the segmentation
 - Feature Generation: Extracts geometric and image-based features from the graph to be utilized by a machine learning model that classifies the proposals.
 - Graph Neural Network (GNN) Inference: Predicts whether to accept or reject proposals based on the generated features and graphical structure.